Cybersecurity for Canadian Accounting Firms: CISSP-led, CRA EFILE-Hardened

 How do we prove to clients and insurers that our data is secure?

-Fusion aligns security operations to CIS Controls v8.1 and provides regular security reporting, access audits, vulnerability scanning, and a documented security baseline.
+Fusion Computing aligns security operations to CIS Controls v8.1 and provides regular security reporting, access audits, vulnerability scanning, and a documented security baseline.
 That means you can show clients and insurers what’s in place instead of making promises you can’t back up.
 This documentation supports cyber insurance questionnaires, client due diligence requests, and CPA Canada cybersecurity guidance.
-Our CEO holds the CISSP certification, providing executive-level security leadership for your practice — it’s not outsourced or delegated.
+Our CEO holds the CISSP certification, providing executive-level security leadership for your practice.
+It’s not outsourced or delegated.